Let’s Style Some Thrifted Wall Decorations In My Fireside Room Today!

 You can see that showing through some of the other wall decorations I’ve used in my home, as well, like this cute DIY vintage wall hanging I shared a few years ago.

 While I was thrifting this week I found this beautiful moody painting with a dark wood frame and lots of blues and greens in the background, and a sweet cream cow that I knew would look great against our wall paper and the other cream accents in the room.

 I added that picture to another I had found with more precious cows last year on Etsy.

 The Etsy printable was about $6, plus a small cost to have it printed locally.
 The newer picture was $90, but too beautiful to pass up.

 Across the room I hung up another sweet cow find, a calendar from 1910.

 This one also has great colors that fit perfectly in our room, and I love the cows, the water, and that it’s from the early 1900’s, because our house was built in 1906!
 This one was $10.

 Also during this week’s thrift shopping trip I found a little collection of 3 gold frames for $10.
 I grabbed them up because their size makes them the perfect pieces for using as filler!

 And because it’s so easy now to find great vintage art printables, you can customize them to fit any frame you have available!

-If you’re looking for more beautiful art, I have curated 12 of my favorite art prints and have them available for you to download for free at 12vintageartprints.com!
+If you’re looking for more beautiful art, I have curated 12 of my favorite art prints and have them available for you to download for free HERE!
 They’ll be delivered straight to your inbox within minutes.